Why the Market Dipped But Arbor Realty Trust (ABR) Gained Today

 It's also important for investors to be aware of any recent modifications to analyst estimates for Arbor Realty Trust.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
 Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.

-The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
+The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-At present, Arbor Realty Trust boasts a Zacks Rank of #3 (Hold).
+Arbor Realty Trust is currently a Zacks Rank #3 (Hold).

-Valuation is also important, so investors should note that Arbor Realty Trust has a Forward P/E ratio of 7.7 right now.
-This denotes a discount relative to the industry's average Forward P/E of 8.93.
+In terms of valuation, Arbor Realty Trust is presently being traded at a Forward P/E ratio of 7.72.
+For comparison, its industry has an average Forward P/E of 8.83, which means Arbor Realty Trust is trading at a discount to the group.

 The REIT and Equity Trust industry is part of the Finance sector.
-With its current Zacks Industry Rank of 130, this industry ranks in the bottom 49% of all industries, numbering over 250.
+With its current Zacks Industry Rank of 83, this industry ranks in the top 34% of all industries, numbering over 250.

 Be sure to use Zacks.com to monitor all these stock-influencing metrics, and more, throughout the forthcoming trading sessions.